TritonDataCenter/triton-mockcloud/docs/design.md

     * The hermes-actor gets deployed via hermes (from the sdc0 zone) to all CNs via Ur.
     * hermes-actor then talks to Manta using the hermes-proxy (in the sdc0 zone)
+ 5. hagfish-watcher
+    * Drops files around the filesystem to be picked up.
+Sometimes by hermes.

-We're currently ignoring #3 for reasons discussed in the previous section (this is going away), and #4 because while hermes is a service running in Triton, it's very different from everything else and not directly used by any of the other APIs.
-This leaves us with 6 agents to support, and at this point we actually don't (yet) support firewaller or config-agent.
+We're currently ignoring #3 for reasons discussed in the previous section (this is going away), and #4 + #5 because while hermes is a service running in Triton, it's very different from everything else and not directly used by any of the other APIs.
+This leaves us with 9 agents to support, and at this point we actually don't (yet) support:

+ * amon-agent (being deprecated for Triton usage)
+ * amon-relay (being deprecated for Triton usage)
+ * config-agent (not implemented yet)
+ * firewaller (not implemented yet)
+ * smartlogin (doesn't make much sense without logins)

+### amon-agent

+Not implemented, and deprecated for use in Triton so unlikely to be implemented any time soon.

+### amon-proxy

+Not implemented, and deprecated for use in Triton so unlikely to be implemented any time soon.

 ### cn-agent